 In Virginia, reckless driving may constitute a number of different driving behaviors.
 The most common driving behaviors that leads to someone being charged with reckless driving are exceeding the posted speed limit by more than 20 miles per hour, or driving more than 80 miles per hour regardless of the posted speed limit.
 This is Virginia Code Section 46.2 – 862, also known as reckless driving by speed.

-If you are accused of this, or any other type of reckless driving, it is imperative you seek the counsel of a Leesburg reckless driving lawyer as you are facing a criminal offense and not just a simple traffic infraction.
+If you are accused of this, or any other type of charge for careless behavior behind the wheel, it is imperative you seek the counsel of a Leesburg reckless driving lawyer as you are facing a criminal offense and not just a simple traffic infraction.

 A defense attorney in Leesburg can provide assistance and ensure that the harm against you and your license is minimized as much as possible.
 They will tell you what you should expect about such a case and how to craft a strong defense.
 Call today to learn more.